Becoming an Old Dog Haven Home (rev.4/14)

 Where do the dogs that need ODH homes come from?
 Most dogs who need our homes come from one of the many area shelters.
 A few come from owners who have to give up their dogs.
 Very often these dogs come to us in poor condition, in poor health and very anxious from being abandoned.
 Most of these dogs are NOT posted on our website, rather they are on our office’s waiting list.

 Do I get to choose the dog I take into care?
 We take great care to match the most appropriate dog to your living situation and family, and will suggest what we think will be a good match – you can say yea or nay.
 It is very important to understand that, in nearly all cases, you will NOT be able to meet the dog in advance nor to introduce it to your own dogs in advance.
 When we agree to take a dog we are committing to it, and would never send the dog back unless there was serious aggression involved.
 It is a leap of faith that we will choose a dog likely to succeed in your situation and that you can make it work.
-It nearly always does – these are nice old dogs who adjust amazingly well – but we can’t guarantee that the first few days won’t have challenges.
+It nearly always does – these are nice old dogs who adjust amazingly well – however, we cannot promise that the early weeks won’t be challenging ones.

 Will my ODH dog be house-trained?
 We find that nearly all of the dogs have been house-trained at one time, but some may need a “refresher course”; many may need a few days to settle in and get into a routine.
 Please remember that senior dogs very often need more frequent potty breaks, even as often as every 4-5 hours.
 We can never guarantee how a particular dog will act in a particular environment.
 Rule of thumb: Expect accidents in the beginning!